miklosduma/dita_link_validator/README.md

 Python command-line utility for checking external links stored in a ditamap as keys.

 Referencing websites through keys makes it easier to manage and reuse those links.
-> The script will not work on links embedded directly into your content.
+> The script does not work on links embedded directly into your content.

 ## Dependencies
 * Unix/Linux